devhelpr/code-flow-canvas/README.ux-for-connecting-resizing-nodes.md

 # UX for resizing nodes

 - resize handlers should be hidden
-- when dragging a connection to a node, when near a node, show the node's resize handlers
-- reszing should always be possible, resizes handlers should be invisible but a hint should be shown when hovering over the node with the mouse ... how to handle this on a touch device?
+??- reszing should always be possible, resizes handlers should be invisible but a hint should be shown when hovering over the node with the mouse ... how to handle this on a touch device?

 - a node can be a connector itself or can have visible input/ouput connectors
   - when a node itself is a connector.. the connect-point of a connection is the center of the node